-Stage properties - Enter the general part for the Load Stage properties of the DB Bulk Load IQ component into the Stage and Stage Server properties, that is, the paths to the staging files ended by the path delimiter (for example C:\ETLStage\) or pipe:// for a named pipe.
-Refer to "DB Bulk Load Sybase IQ" on page 129 for a detailed description of these properties.
+Stage properties (DB to IQ only) - Enter the general part for the Load Stage properties of the DB Bulk Load IQ component into the Stage and Stage Server properties, that is, the paths to the staging files ended by the path delimiter (for example C:\ETLStage\) or pipe:// for a named pipe.
+Refer to "DB Bulk Load Sybase IQ" on page 147 for a detailed description of these properties.